rctay/rctay.github.io/_drafts/react-mutation-immer.md

 ## Conclusion

 Mutating React state variables that are objects/arrays can cause unexpected behaviour.
-Immer is a useful addition to a React dev's toolbox, as it simplifies code to update React objects/arrays state especially when updating a property/entry that might be deeply nested.
+Immer is a useful addition to a React dev's toolbox, as it simplifies code to update React objects/arrays state, especially when updating a property/entry that might be deeply nested.